-- ✓ higher education (Bachelor, Master, Ph.D.) - ✓ vocational education and training - ✓ tertiary vocational education - ✓ teacher qualifications school and kindergarten
+- √ higher education (Bachelor, Master, Ph.D.) - ✓ vocational education and training - ✓ tertiary vocational education - √ teacher qualifications school and kindergarten

-NB! about 180 professions and crafts are regulated in Norway, which means that you must obtain an authorisation to practice your profession or craft to be work as such in Norway.
-Check if your profession or craft is regulated in the "List of regulated professions" on https://www.nokut.no/en/foreign-education/regulated-professions/
+NB! about 180 professions and crafts are regulated in Norway, which means that you must obtain an authorisation or a licence to practice your profession or craft in Norway.
+Check if your profession or craft is regulated in the chapter Regulated professions | HK-dir (hkdir.no).
 Examples of regulated professions and crafts: electrician; crane operator; forklift truck operator; health care personnel; accountant/auditor ...